Pure pairs. IV. Trees in bipartite graphs: Introduction

 In this paper we look at the analogous question for bipartite graphs.
 It will help to set up some terminology.
-A {\em bigraph} $G$ is a graph with a designated bipartition $(V_1(G), V_2(G))$.
+A {\em bigraph} $G$ is a graph with a designated bipartition $(V_1(G), V_2(G))$; thus, $V_1(G), V_2(G)$ are disjoint stable sets of $G$ with union $V(G)$.
 The bigraph obtained from the same graph by exchanging $V_1(G)$ and $V_2(G)$ is called the {\em transpose} of $G$.
-The {\em bicomplement} of a bigraph $G$ is the bigraph $G'$ with the same vertex set, and the same bipartition, in which for all $v\in V_1(G)$ and $w\in V_2$, $v$ and $w$ are adjacent in $G$ if and only if they are not adjacent in $G'$.
+The {\em bicomplement} of a bigraph $G$ is the bigraph $G'$ with the same vertex set, and the same bipartition, in which for all $v\in V_1(G)$ and $w\in V_2(G)$, $v$ and $w$ are adjacent in $G$ if and only if they are not adjacent in $G'$.
 If $G$ is a bigraph, and $X\subseteq V(G)$, $G[X]$ denotes the bigraph induced on $X$ in the natural sense (that is, the bigraph $H$ with $V(H)=X$, where for all $u,v\in X$, $u,v$ are adjacent in $H$ if and only if they are adjacent in $G$, and $V_i(H)=V_i(G)\cap X$ for $i = 1,2$).
 We call $G[X]$ an {\em induced sub-bigraph} of $G$.
 An {\em isomorphism} between bigraphs $G,H$ is an isomorphism between the corresponding graphs that maps $V_i(G)$ to $V_i(H)$ for $i = 1,2$.
-If $G,H$ are bigraphs, we say that $G$ {\em bicontains} $H$ if there is an isomorphism from $H$ to an induced sub-bigraph of $G$.
-We say $G$ is {\em $H$-free} if $G$ does not bicontain $H$.
+If $G,H$ are bigraphs, we say that $G$ {\em contains} $H$ if there is an isomorphism from $H$ to an induced sub-bigraph of $G$.
+We say $G$ is {\em $H$-free} if $G$ does not contain $H$.
+We stress that a bigraph $G$ may contain a bigraph $H$ and not contain the transpose of $H$.